HEFTIEProject/zarr-benchmarks/docs/index.md

 ## Compressors

-This section shows how varying the compressor and it's confguration affects performance.
+This section shows how varying the compressor and it's configuration affects performance.

 ### Compression algorithm & compression level